Mariam5712/Predict_Global_Crises/README.md

 # Installation

+  	**step 1:

 	Clone repository

+	use the modelCrisis (1).ipynb template to clean up the global_crisis.csv dataset and get the output global_crisis_data_clean_final_2.csv

-	Donwload the zipped file .... in the src folder
+	Donwload the zipped file export_333417696.tar.gz in the src folder

 	Upload it on tgcloud.io

+	load the csv file global_crisis_data_clean_final_2.csv located in the src folder

+	Run queries such as predicting the crisis of a country with tg_knn_cosine_ss.

+	**step 2:

+	Donwload the zipped file export_333417696.tar.gz in the src folder

+	pload it on tgcloud.io

-	load the csv file .... and ... located in the src folder
+	load the csv file global_crisis_data_clean_final_2.csv, civ2010export_et_valeur_finale.csv, civ2010import_et_valeur_finale.css and paysetcode.csv located in the src folder

-	Run Queries such us identifying duplicate articles
+	Run queries to determine which countries will be impacted if the Ivory Coast is in crisis

 # References